joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 ## Why

-- it makes your software easier to implement and prevents unexpected side effects of future change
+- it makes your software easier to implement
-	-  make our classes more reusable and create more flexible systems.
+	-  make our classes more reusable and create more flexible systems
+	-  classes more readable.
+Fewer responsibilities lead to less code, and less code is simpler to visualize

 - Code that not implement this principles can create [[God Object]]
 	- Will be relatively difficult to modify, because everything is in one place

 - Applications are born to change.
 	- prevents unexpected side effects of future changes.
-	- To help maintain applications.
+	- help maintain applications.
 Since you know the only thing a class does before updating it, you  can quickly foresee the impact on the system

 - To make our classes more readable.
 Fewer responsibilities lead to less code, and less code is simpler to visualize in a few seconds, leading to a quicker understanding of that piece of